Wunderlabel Logo

 The hairstyles of the eighties are characterized by a lot of hairspray.
 Backcombed curls dominate the street scene, especially for women inspired by shows like Dynasty.
 At the end of the eighties, the ponytail becomes popular, preferably combined with a headband or hairband.

 Short hairstyles dominate among men from about 1983.
 At the same time, beards go out of fashion, with the exception of some goatees among workers.
-From the mid-1980s, the famous vokuhila became popular, in which the short hair on the top of the head merges into longer hair at the back of the head, with the sides usually cut very short.
+From the mid-1980s, the famous mullet became popular, in which the short hair on the top of the head merges into longer hair at the back of the head, with the sides usually cut very short.
 And the so-called rat's tail - a small bundle of long hair in the neck area - is also one of the trends of the time.

 Make-up - bright, colorful, striking